madpang/pd-imagine/README.txt

 Those bonus features are applicable even when connecting to a remote server using *Remote SSH extension*.

 NOTE, you will *login* to the container as a non-root user `ubuntu`.

+ANOTHER NOTE, git credential sharing is handled by `credential.helper` supplied by VS Code Dev Containers extension, but `includeif.gitdir` or `include.path` will NOT work UNLESS the external config file is placed inside the repository mounted to the container.

 ## Usage